Rsantct/pe.audio.sys/pe.audio.sys/doc/02_Python 3.md

     #
     (.env) $ pip3 install sounddevice discid

+**IMPORTANT**

+Please remember when running this project you must activate the Python VENV so that modules can be loaded.
+The provided `bin/peaudiosys_restart.sh` script will do so automatically.

 ### Optional to manage volume through by the sound card ALSA mixer:

 More info at: `config.yml.sample`